endofhome/patreon-downloader/README.md

 ### Configuration

 As well as the required environment variables (listed below), the script requires a logged-in session cookie.
 I dumped my cookies to a JSON file using a browser extension.
-The script requires the session cookies to be stored in a file named `cookies.json` at root level.
+The only cookie required (at the time of writing) is `session_id` for the domain `.patreon.com`.
+The script requires the session cookie to be stored as a JSON object inside a JSON array in a file named `cookies.json` at root level.

 Environment variables: